Gender pay gap report 2019 to 2020

 Action for 2020 and beyond

-- We have piloted a management development programme in our Retail estate, comprising of a cohort of nearly 90% women, further roll out of this will happen during 2020.
+- We have piloted a management development programme in our Retail estate, made up of a group of nearly 90% women, further roll out of this will happen during 2020.

-- Management training to support attraction and retention will be rolled out to coincide with the delivery of a new applicant tracking system, which will help us identify how many women apply and are appointed.
+- Management training to support attraction and retention will be rolled out to tie in with the delivery of a new applicant tracking system, helping us identify how many women apply and are appointed.
 Particularly for senior management and leadership roles.

 - Our Reward process will be reviewed in 2020 to 2021, this has already started with scrutiny of ad hoc pay increases.